-Some animals, especially ruminants such as cows, can produce vitamin B12 themselves.
+Some animals, especially cows, can produce vitamin B12 themselves.
 Numerous bacteria live in their rumen and produce vitamin B12 from food, which is then absorbed into the bloodstream.
 This is also the reason why beef contains vitamin B12.

 Can the human body also produce vitamin B12?
 Scientists are still discussing this.
-The intestinal bacteria in our digestive tract can probably produce vitamin B12 - but they do so in the wrong place, namely in the colon.
+The intestinal bacteria in our digestive system can probably produce vitamin B12, but they do so in the wrong place – namely, in the colon.
 However, vitamin B12 is absorbed into the bloodstream in the small intestine.
-Therefore, the vitamin produced does not get into the blood or liver.
-Instead, it is excreted through the stool.
-Whether the body's own production of vitamin B12 contributes to the supply of vitamin B12 is still controversial..
+Therefore, the vitamin produced does not enter into the blood or liver.
+Instead, it is excreted through our stool.
+Whether the body’s own production of vitamin B12 contributes our vitamin B12 levels is still a topic of debate.

-Did you know?
-Some vegetarian mammals do not get enough vitamin B12 from their regular diet.
-Among others, guinea pigs and rats have found an extremely unappetizing solution: They eat their feces, which contains vitamin B12 produced in the colon.
+Did you know that some vegetarian mammals do not get enough vitamin B12 from their regular diet.
+Among others, guinea pigs and rats have found an extremely unappetising solution – they eat their faeces, which contains vitamin B12 produced in the colon.

 Vitamin B12 deficiency is a widespread problem.
-Studies have shown that around six per cent of people up to the age of 60 in the USA and Great Britain are not sufficiently supplied with vitamin B12, and older people even more frequently.
+Studies have shown that around six per cent of people up to the age of 60 in the United States and United Kingdom are deficient in vitamin B12.

-Many sufferers are probably not even aware that they lack an important vitamin.
-A vitamin B12 deficiency is usually not noticed for a long time.
+Many of these people with vitamin B12 deficiency are probably not even aware that they lack this important vitamin.
+A vitamin B12 deficiency can usually go unnoticed for a long time.
 Since the liver stores the vitamin, it can take years for you to experience symptoms.
-The downside of this is that while the stores are secretly emptied, serious long-term health problems can occur, such as anaemia, nerve damage and reduced vision.[1, 3, 4]
+The downside of this is that while B12 reserves are secretly emptied, serious long-term health problems can occur, such as anaemia, nerve damage and reduced vision.[1, 3, 4]

 - Older people